iliags/a3conv/README.md

 The map files contain vertices, regions, walls, and objects.
 They rely on wdl scripts for logic, special effects, geometry tweaking, and other tasks which increase the complexity.

+## Customized Crates

+Contains a source version of [image](https://crates.io/crates/image) because the PCX image format is temporarily disabled in 0.25.5.

 ## Related Projects

 - [A3Tools](https://github.com/firoball/A3Tools)